arjuuuuunnnnn/Orchestry/docs/developer-guide/components.md

 # Core Components

-Detailed documentation of AutoServe's core components, their implementation, and interactions.
+Detailed documentation of Orchestry's core components, their implementation, and interactions.

 ## Application Manager

-The Application Manager is the heart of AutoServe, responsible for managing the complete lifecycle of containerized applications.
+The Application Manager is the heart of Orchestry, responsible for managing the complete lifecycle of containerized applications.

 ### Class Structure